zhang3r/instagramCollector/README.md

 right now the program just dumps all of instagram json data into postgres.

 the results page just print the json more work is needed to extract the image itself out of the data and create a template for the output.

+#### TODO
+1. improve pagination - only get the correct dates
+2. template results - provide a readable output
+3. store images and dates instead of json dump